Underground Tank Removal Regulations

 Click to view TSSA’s Environment Management Protocol (Note: you will be redirected to TSSA website.)

-If You Own and Underground Oil Tank
+If You Own an Underground Oil Tank

 Excerpt from TSSA

-• New regulations require all underground tanks to be registered with the Technical Standards and Safety Authority (TSSA) by May 1, 2002 or fuel oil will not be delivered to the tank (contact the TSSA for a registration form)
+- Regulations require all underground tanks to be registered with the Technical Standards and Safety Authority (TSSA) by May 1, 2002 or fuel oil will not be delivered to the tank (contact the TSSA for a registration form)

-• Old, underground tanks are very likely to leak.
+- Old, underground tanks are very likely to leak.

-• Oil leaking from underground tanks will contaminate soil and groundwater and result in expensive environmental clean-up costs!
+- Oil leaking from underground tanks will contaminate soil and groundwater and result in expensive environmental clean-up costs!

-• Underground tanks are required to be upgraded with specific leak and spill prevention equipment or removed.
+- Underground tanks are required to be upgraded with specific leak and spill prevention equipment or removed.

-• Upgrading requirements for underground tanks depend on the age of the tank (see table below).
+- Upgrading requirements for underground tanks depend on the age of the tank (see table below).

-• Underground tanks that are 25 years and older, or of an unknown age, and not specially protected from corrosion are required to be removed by October 1, 2006.
+- Underground tanks that are 25 years and older, or of an unknown age, and not specially protected from corrosion are required to be removed by October 1, 2006.

-• Underground tanks with a storage capacity greater than 5 000 litres will need to be leak tested annually.
+- Underground tanks with a storage capacity greater than 5 000 litres will need to be leak tested annually.

-• Unused underground tanks are required to be removed and any contamination cleaned.
+- Unused underground tanks are required to be removed and any contamination cleaned.

 *The Technical Standards and Safety Authority (TSSA) is an independent, not-for-profit organization responsible for the delivery of a range of safety services.
 This includes the administration of Ontario’s Technical Standards & Safety Act, 2000 within various industry sectors and the delivery of safety programs to the public.